auth0/Auth0.swift/Documentation.docc/WebAuth/UserAgents.md

     }
 ```

 `SFSafariViewController` is a general purpose in-app browser that can also be used to perform web-based authentication.
-When used for this purpose, it acts as a middle ground between `ASWebAuthenticationSession` with/without ephemeral sessions.
+When used for this purpose, it acts as a middle ground between `ASWebAuthenticationSession` with and without ephemeral sessions.
 It persists cookies, but won't share them outside of your app.
 This means that:

 - All the `SFSafariViewController` instances used in your app will have access to the persisted session cookie.
 - No consent alert box will be shown, as the session cookie won't be placed in a shared cookie jar.